IcarusWorks/ember-cli-input-mask/README.md

+# ARCHIVED

+### This addon is no longer maintained.
+Please use https://github.com/pzuraq/ember-inputmask instead.

 # ember-cli-input-mask

 An ember-cli addon for creating input masks on text fields.
 It makes use of the [jquery.inputmask plugin](https://github.com/RobinHerbots/jquery.inputmask) to assist users in entering text that matches the required format.